-- (5) Based on Amendment No. 9 to Schedule 13G executed on January 12, 2011 that Royce & Associates, LLC filed with the SEC.
+- (5) Based on Amendment No. 10 to Schedule 13G executed on January 10, 2012 that Royce & Associates, LLC filed with the SEC.
 Royce & Associates, LLC is an investment adviser that manages various accounts.
-One of these accounts, the Royce Value Trust, holds 185,300 shares of our class A common stock, or 7.8% of the outstanding shares of our class A common stock.
-The address of Royce & Associates, LLC is 745 Fifth Avenue, New York, New York 10151. - (6) Based on Amendment No. 2 to Schedule 13G executed on February 11, 2011 that Dimensional Fund Advisors LP filed with the SEC.
+One of these accounts, the Royce Value Trust, holds 185,300 shares of our class A common stock.
+The address of Royce & Associates, LLC is 745 Fifth Avenue, New York, New York 10151. - (6) Based on Amendment No. 3 to Schedule 13G executed on February 10, 2012 that Dimensional Fund Advisors LP filed with the SEC.
 Dimensional is an investment adviser that furnishes investment advice to four investment companies and serves as investment manager of certain other commingled group trusts and separate accounts.
-Dimensional has sole voting power over 179,452 of these shares and sole dispositive power over all of these shares.
+Dimensional has sole voting power over 181,208 of these shares and sole dispositive power over all of these shares.
 Dimensional disclaims beneficial ownership of all of these shares.
-Dimensional's address is Palisades West, Building One, 6300 Bee Cave Road, Austin, Texas 78746. - (7) Based on Amendment No. 2 to Schedule 13G executed on February 11, 2011 that Renaissance Technologies LLC, Renaissance Technologies Holdings Corporation and James H. Simons filed with the SEC.
+Dimensional's address is Palisades West, Building One, 6300 Bee Cave Road, Austin, Texas 78746. - (7) Based on Amendment No. 3 to Schedule 13G executed on February 13, 2012 that Renaissance Technologies LLC and Renaissance Technologies Holdings Corporation filed with the SEC.
 Both Renaissance Technologies LLC and Renaissance Technologies Holdings Corporation are investment advisers that beneficially own all of these shares.
 Renaissance Technologies Holdings Corporation is a majority owner of Renaissance Technologies LLC.
-Mr. Simons is no longer deemed to be a control person of Renaissance Technologies LLC.
 Their address is 800 Third Avenue, New York, New York 10022. - (8) The shares of our class A common stock shown as beneficially owned by such person include the following number of shares such person has the right to acquire upon the exercise of stock options granted pursuant to our stock option plan that such person may exercise within 60 days subsequent to the record date:

-Shares of our Class A Common Stock Issuable Upon the Exercise of Stock Options
+Shares of our Class A

+Common Stock Issuable Upon

+the Exercise of Stock Options

-On or Before May 30, 2011
+Name of Beneficial Owner On or Before July 1, 2012

-Edward J. Hardin 4,000
+Edward J. Hardin 2,000

-Ann Manix 4,000
+Ann Manix 2,000

-Glenn R. Simmons 2,000
+Glenn R. Simmons 1,200

-Steven L. Watson 4,000
+Steven L. Watson 2,000